ansible/community/group-aws/README.md

   other people's stuff
 * [Best practices](bestpractices.md) - all modules should meet the Ansible best practices, such as python coding standards, documentation.
+* Improve simplify and expand the [AWS module utilities](utility-modules.md) and module utilities generally to make it easier to both write and maintain modules

 ## Collaboration